Harbour Cruise Bauhinia: Overview

 The company's vessels are one of the operating tourist boat fleets in Hong Kong, tourist boats have been an integral part of the history of Hong Kong public transportation.
 They are the only company in Hong Kong that owns a ferry fleet with Marine Restaurant License, Liquor License and Entertainment Licenses.

 The cruise leaves from North Point and Hung Hom Pier, and offers a 2 hour long journey around Victoria harbour.
 While on board, passengers are treated to a Dinner buffet, as well as a panoramic view of the laser show A Symphony of Lights.
 In addition to sightseeing, the fleet also hosts services such as charter cruises, product launches, classic vehicular (transport) services, cocktail parties, conferences, religious ceremonies, wedding ceremonies and banquets.

 In a brief period during 2016, the company used offered vehicular ferry services from North Point Ferry Pier and Kwun Tong Ferry Pier.
 The service was part of the celebration of the 83rd anniversary of Hong Kong Ferry's historic vehicular ferry service, which ceased operation in 1998.

 During 2023, the Hong Kong Tourism Association launched a trial program which increased Harbour Cruise Bauhinia's services to accommodate a sudden surge of tourists from mainland China.
 The program was deemed popular among mainland Chinese budget tour groups, plans were submitted to the government to expand operations to include more piers in Tsim Sha Tsui, Hung Hom, Wan Chai and Central.

 Fleet

-The fleet consists of four repurposed retired vehicular transport vessels, originally owned by Hong kong and Yaumati Ferrry.
+The fleet consists of four repurposed retired vehicular transport vessels, originally owned by Hongkong and Yaumati Ferry.
 They feature an air-conditioned banquet floor and outdoor upper deck.